allan5050/talent-management/README.md

 ## ⚙️ Key Architectural Decisions

+- **Configuration Management**: Uses Pydantic Settings for type-safe configuration.
+Each microservice has its own `.env` file for isolated, environment-specific configuration, loaded via `docker-compose`.
+This provides a clean separation of concerns and fulfills the project's configuration requirements.
 - **Single Organization Context**: To align with the assignment's simplified API specification, the services operate on a single, default organization context.
-The ID of this organization is managed via environment variables, making the API cleaner and simpler for the end-user.
+The ID of this organization is managed via environment variables.
 - **Gateway Routing**: The gateway uses specific route definitions rather than a generic catch-all proxy.
 This provides a more secure and explicit API contract at the entrypoint.
-- **Configuration Management**: All configuration is managed via environment variables and a `.env` file, following 12-factor app principles.
-This separates configuration from code and makes the services more portable.
 - **Soft Deletes**: All delete operations are soft deletes (`deleted_at` timestamp), preserving data history and preventing accidental data loss.